samuell/awesome-ada/README.md

 - [Building High Integrity Applications with SPARK (An Ada subset)](http://a.co/hBHjt3K)
 - [Programming in Ada 2012 ](http://a.co/cVaNXQh)

+## Who is using

+- [Who is using Ada?](https://www.seas.gwu.edu/~mfeldman/ada-project-summary.html) - Great list, covering many industries

 ## Websites with various resources

 - [Open source software at AdaCore company](http://libre.adacore.com)